What is an iOS Backup file?

 - Twitter, Facebook, etc.

-Step 2: Create a Backup using iTunes
+Step 2: Create the backup using iTunes

 - Open iTunes, but do NOT connect the master device yet.